1939 Soviet census

 USSR reverse of a January 23rd, 1939 registered cover sent in Leningrad.
 The text translates as: '17 January 1939, start of the All-Union Census.
 Citizen!
 Do not forget to go through the census.'

 The 1939 Soviet census (Всесоюзная перепись населения 1939), conducted from January 17 to January 26, succeeded the 1937 Soviet census that was declared invalid.
 It happened only two years after the previous census, due to the failure of the preceding one.
-Results of 1939 census are considered unreliable, due to both accidental counting issues and also intentional falsification to achieve political goals of the Stalin's regime.
+Results of 1939 census are considered unreliable, due to accidental counting issues and also intentional falsification to achieve political goals of the Joseph Stalin's regime.

 Preparation

-The census took place after the postponement of the 1930 census to first 1935 and then 1937, followed by the failure of that census.
+The 1939 Soviet census took place after the postponement of the 1930 census to first 1935 and then 1937, followed by the failure of that census.
 In preparation for the 1939 census, a number of decisions were made to avoid ending with the same fate as the census of 1937.
 Due to the previous census showing believers in religion to form a majority among the population, the question on religion was dropped from the census entirely, and the occupation of priest was changed to "servitor of a cult" in the census forms.
 Additionally, as many of the people in charge of organizing the previous census had been removed from their positions, Vladimir Starovsky and Vyacheslav Molotov were put in charge of managing it.

 Census

 The census-taking started on January 17, ending on January 23 in urban areas and January 26 in rural areas.
-Its form contained sixteen questions and was printed in twenty-two languages, as well as providing, for the first and only time, a way to count both convicted criminals and political detainees.
+Its form contained 16 questions and was printed in 22 languages, as well as providing, for the first and only time, a way to count both convicted criminals and political detainees.
 While follow-up checks and several other new tabulation methods were instituted, forms were not issued to keep track of double counting.
-A total of 400,000 census takers were sent to facilitate census-taking over the country.
+A total of 400,000 census takers were sent to facilitate the process over the country.
 There were some reports of various religious communities resisting the census, which were dealt with by use of legal means.